tldr-pages/tldr/pages/common/lualatex.md

 > An extended version of TeX using Lua to compile.
 > More information: <https://manned.org/lualatex.1>.

-- Start `texlua` to act as Lua interpreter:
+- Start `texlua` to act as a Lua interpreter:

 `lualatex`